friuns2/BlackFriday-GPTs-Prompts/gpts/the-perfect-self-evaluation.md

 {{Insert project summaries and contributions here}}
 ```

+## Welcome Message
+Sure, I'd be happy to help you with your self-assessment.
+Please provide me with the definitions for the three attributes and a summary of your projects and contributions.

 ## Conversation

 **ASSISTANT**: Sure, I'd be happy to help you with your self-assessment.
 Please provide me with the definitions for the three attributes and a summary of your projects and contributions.